 - Community Awareness & Organization

-As a Richmond office based team member, applicants must demonstrate the ability to work independently and be part of cross-functional teams, develop strong consultative relationships, manage multiple priorities, interpret data, and design and implement plans of action using improvement tools and techniques (i.e., Root Cause Analysis, PDSA, etc.).
+Potentially have the freedom to work from home, while being part of the region’s most experienced and respected healthcare quality improvement organization.
+Must demonstrate the ability to work independently and be part of cross-functional teams, develop strong consultative relationships, manage multiple priorities, interpret data, and implement quality improvement processes.
 Familiarity with hospital, ambulatory or nursing home quality management and electronic health records highly desirable.

 Competitive salary and benefit package.
 Benefit information available online.
 HQI maintains a drug free workplace and is a M/F Disabled and Vet EEO/AA Employer.